surniaulula/wpsso-wp-sitemaps/readme.txt

 <!-- about -->

-Manage post and taxonomy types included in the WordPress sitemaps XML, and exclude any "No Index" posts, pages, custom post types, taxonomy terms (categories, tags, etc.), or user profile pages.
+Manage post and taxonomy types included in the WordPress sitemaps XML, and exclude posts, pages, custom post types, taxonomy terms (categories, tags, etc.), or user profile pages marked as "No Index".

 <!-- /about -->